 If you have a dump truck business, you know you need to have the right insurance.
 Your trucks and your business are your livelihood, so you need to make sure that they’re protected.
 However, getting insurance for dump trucks sounds expensive.
 We’re going to explain what affects the cost of dump truck insurance for your business and give a few tips for lowering the cost of it.

 There are a lot of things that can affect the cost of insurance for your business.
 Every business is different, so every business is going to see unique insurance rates based on a multitude of factors.
 There’s no set “price” for business insurance, so the cost of dump truck insurance will vary from business to business.

-That being said, these are some of the things that can affect dump truck insurance rates:
+That being said, here are some factors that affect the cost of your dump truck insurance:

 - The dump truck